softwaresuave/Practical-Powershell/README.md

-## this collection of powershell scripts contains tools mainly for system administration, welcome to the powershell playground
+## This collection of powershell scripts contains tools used mainly for system administration.
+## Welcome to the powershell playground.

 -proper footwear required.